 The single language mode is not supported on RHEL 9.

 The log level is always set to debug.

 Image Builder supports customized file system partitions on LVM

 With support for customized file system partitions on LVM, if you add any file system customization to your system, the file systems are converted to an LVM partition.

 Image Builder now supports file system configuration

-As of Red Hat Enterprise Linux 9.0 Beta, Image Builder provide support for users to specify a custom filesystem configuration in blueprints to create images with a specific disk layout, instead of using the default layout configuration.
+As of Red Hat Enterprise Linux 9.0, Image Builder provides support for users to specify a custom filesystem configuration in blueprints to create images with a specific disk layout, instead of using the default layout configuration.

 Image builder can create bootable ISO Installer images

-You can use Image Builder to create bootable ISO Installer images.
+You can use Image Builder GUI and CLI to create bootable ISO Installer images.
 These images consist of a tarball that contains a root file system which you can use to install directly to a bare metal server.